cs0320-f2021/project-1-bqbnakasprv7aqe6e-gp47hw2vrthv8pc6-v3f6x65nmeenhuug/README.md

 `@RelationAttribute(name=<attribute_name>)` where `attribute_name` is the
 name of the attribute that setter will obtain from queries as it appears in the database.

+The Database API is designed so that the `DBRelation` representation of a database's relation need not include every attribute that actually appears in that relation---queries are generated such that the `SELECT` statement only includes attributes denoted by annotated setter methods (see above).

 # README